sunwooz/Hacker-News-Job-Parser/README.md

 =======

 == October 1, 2013 ==
-- Program can now accept multiple urls
+- Program can now accept multiple urls (redacted)
+- Program can now determine all the child pages with just the initial hacker news job page
+- Organized code for easier use